Sign In Register

 Stockbrokers manage their clients' investments by trading stocks, shares and other financial products to get the best return.

 Are you looking to build a long-term career in Accountancy?
 Then look no further!
-Start your career today with a level 7 apprenticeship with Key Group and Kaplan.
-You will be dealing with Financial Accounting, budgeting, data analysis and tax whilst working towards the CIMA qualification.
+Start your career today with a level 7 apprenticeship with Institute of Cancer Research and Kaplan.
+You will be dealing with financial reports, payroll and budgets whilst working towards the CIMA qualification.

 At Partou, the children lead the way.
 They explore their surroundings and learn about the world they live in, by choosing for themselves which activity they want to join in with next.
 Our team are there to care for them and keep them safe.
 To nurture their emerging abilities and encourage them to seize each fun-packed day.Are you ready to join the team?